Marina Rodriguez

-Marina Alcalde Rodriguez (born April 29, 1987) is a Brazilian mixed martial artist (MMA).
-She currently competes in the Strawweight division in the Ultimate Fighting Championship (UFC).
-As of February 27, 2023, she is #5 in the UFC women's strawweight rankings, and as of March 7, 2023, she is #14 in the UFC women's pound-for-pound rankings.
+Marina Alcalde Rodriguez (born April 29, 1987) is a Brazilian former mixed martial artist.
+She competed in the women's Strawweight division of the Ultimate Fighting Championship (UFC), achieving a 7–6–2 record with the promotion.

 Background

 Rodriguez was born in Bagé, Brazil.
-She has two brothers, Gabriel and Roberto, of whom the latter is a two-time Parapan American Games gold medalist in swimming.
-In her youth, Rodriguez played football, volley, basketball, and handball.
+She has two brothers, Gabriel and Roberto, the latter a two-time Parapan American Games gold medalist in swimming.
+In her youth, Rodriguez played football, volleyball, basketball, and handball.
 Growing tired of the lack of physical exercise in her job as a graphic designer, she started looking for a way to lose some gained weight.
-Then, she found her now coach, Marcio Malko.
+She then found her current coach, Marcio Malko.
 Eventually, she joined a muay Thai class in 2013 and soon thereafter started taking amateur bouts.